|Photo of completed model, built by Chris Andrews|

 Please note that complete ready to run locos will not be available from Marbelup Models, although it is possible that "third parties" may offer an assembly and/or painting service at additional cost.

-* The DB loco kits proposed in HO and HOn3½ scale will not be produced at this stage, due to lack of paid deposits from HO modellers.
-The idea of producing kits in HO scale may be revived at some time in the future but only if there is strong interest.
+* The DB loco kits proposed in HO and HOn3½ scale will not be produced due to lack of interest from HO modellers.